adamjcampbell/AsyncMeeting/README.md

 `fetchNames` function.
 We then test the initial state, before kicking off a load task.
-We know the load task will wait until the rendezvous so we must then call `rendezvous` ourselves.
+We know the load task will wait until the rendezvous so we must then call `rendezvous` ourselves in the test context.
 We pass a closure which will run during the suspension in order to test our intermediate state.
 Finally we can await completion of the task and test the final state.

 ```swift